Hometown Sports Indiana

 Hometown Sports Indiana (HTSI) was a division of Webstream Productions, who purchased Hometown Television Corporation in 2009.
 HomeTown Sports Indiana was founded by Rick Vanderwielen in 2002 as a leased channel on Insight Cable.
 Later Comcast elevated HTSI to a state-wide 24/7 television network airing ultra-regional sports.
 Webstream, in partnership with WRTV, Channel 6.2 in Indianapolis began airing content exclusive after the completion of the Comcast contract.
-The network was viewable in nearly 1,000,000 digitally cabled homes in the Indianapolis, Lafayette and Terre Haute DMAs.
+The network was viewable in nearly 1,000,000 cabled homes in the Indianapolis, Lafayette and Terre Haute DMAs.
 HTSI was the official producer of Indiana High School Athletic Association (IHSAA) championship events and has produced many championship events both within Indiana and nationally.

 Notable broadcasts in 2009–2010 included: